 As mindfulness moves from the monastic to the secular setting we are discovering just how much thought needs to go into this process.
-There are currently guidelines for the teaching of mindfulness provided by the Mindfulness Teacher Network (insert link) and Bangor, Exeter and Oxford Universities have been developing a competencies framework (link to this pdf file on MTNetwork site).
+There are currently guidelines for the teaching of mindfulness provided by the Mindfulness Teacher Network and Bangor, Exeter and Oxford Universities have been developing a competencies framework and guidelines.
 These guidelines refer to Mindfulness Based Interventions generally but may be particularly relevant for teaching MBSR and MBCT in the health setting.

 For those who wish to teach outside the health setting there are currently no statutory regulations but the responsible practitioner does all they can to ensure their practice is up to scratch.
-At MCoE we are developing guidelines and a service to help those who wish to teach check where they are at and do the best they can to ensure they are always learning and improving.
-Here, we believe Excellence is not a place to be reached, but rather a commitment to an honest reflection about where you are, and a commitment to improve.
+At MCoE we are thinking deeply about what is necessary to support those who wish to teach.
+How we can non-judgmentally evaluate competencies and help individuals look honestly at where they are with their personal and professional development.
+Our intention is to support teachers at any stage to do the best they can and ensure they are always learning and improving.
+We believe Excellence is not a place to be reached, but rather a commitment to an honest reflection about where you are, and a commitment to improve.

 Mindfulness Teachers Network

 The Mindfulness Teachers Network represents the leading teacher training organisations in the UK.that supports and develops good practice and integrity in the delivery of Mindfulness-based approaches.
 It has a range of useful resources and links teachers in the field.

 Learning to teach

 Follow this link to the list of training routes and providers.

 The Bangor, Exeter and Oxford Mindfulness-based Interventions Teaching Criteria.